Lake Washington School District

 The Lake Washington School District #414 or LWSD is a public school district in King County, Washington, in suburbs east of Seattle.
 Its headquarters is in Redmond.
 As of 2020 it is the second-largest school district in Washington.
-It serves the region to the east of Lake Washington, one of the wealthiest in the Puget Sound area.
+It serves the region to the east of Lake Washington, one of the wealthiest in the Puget Sound area, though some parts of the area are well under the poverty line.

 In October 2021, the district had a student enrollment of 30,500.

 Boundary

 The district serves the vast majority of Redmond, almost all of Kirkland, the majority of Union Hill-Novelty Hill, north Sammamish, and parts of Bellevue, Cottage Lake, and Woodinville.
 The portion of Kenmore in the district is in the Saint Edward State Park.

 History

 The district was formed in 1944 by combining three smaller districts: